Geospatial Data Integration

 What are Assessment Units?

-CWA assessment determinations are made by assessment unit, meaning the entire assessment unit is assessed as either meeting or not meeting water quality standards (i.e., thresholds or criteria) for all designated uses.
+Assessment units are the geospatial areas used for spatial analyses of water quality data.
+CWA assessment determinations are made by assessment unit, meaning the entire assessment unit is assessed as either meeting or not meeting water quality standards (i.e., thresholds or criteria) for assigned uses.

 How are assessment units delineated?